mattely991/LiwaaTask/readme.md

 <b>How To Run the Tests:</b>
-There is an XML file "Run_TestCases.xml" which include the tests under "Serach.Java" class .
+<i>There is an XML file "Run_TestCases.xml" which include the tests under "Search.Java" class</i>
 1. Right Click on this file
 2. Choose "Run as TestNG Suite"
 3. After finishing the run , you can see the report under "test-output" folder ,